-Projects involving any of the 15 agents and that could be anticipated to involve any of these seven experimental effects are then determined to be DURC if they then meet the definition of DURC listed in the policy.37
+Projects involving any of the 15 agents and that could be anticipated to involve any of these seven experimental effects are then determined to be DURC if they then meet the definition of DURC listed in the policy.

-The DURC policies outline a coordinated approach to oversight involving the Federal funding agencies and institutions that conduct such research.
-The policy for Federal oversight, issued in March 2012, requires Federal agencies to review proposed and ongoing research projects to identify any that constitute DURC.
-38 The policy for institutional oversight, issued in September 2014, articulates responsibilities of research institutions in identifying and managing DURC.
+The DURC policies outline a coordinated approach to oversight involving the federal funding agencies and institutions that conduct such research.
+The policy for federal oversight, issued in March 2012, requires Federal Departments and Agencies to review proposed and ongoing research projects to identify any that constitute DURC.
+The policy for institutional oversight, issued in September 2014, articulates responsibilities of research institutions in identifying and managing DURC.
 Research institutions are to establish an Institutional Review Entity (IRE) to review research subject to the policy to determine whether any such research involves any of the seven experimental effects, and if so, whether the research constitutes DURC.
 IREs may review projects not specifically covered under the DURC policies but such additional reviews are voluntary.

 When DURC is identified-either by a funding agency or a research institution-the funder and institution are to work collaboratively to develop a risk mitigation plan to help ensure that the research is conducted and communicated in a responsible manner.
-DURC risk mitigation plans are approved by the Federal funding agency and are reviewed on an annual basis by the funder and the institution.
+DURC risk mitigation plans are approved by the federal funding agency and are reviewed on an annual basis by the funder and the institution.
 Specific risk mitigation measures may be incorporated into a term of award.
 Risk mitigation may involve modifying the design or conduct of the research in order to address the same scientific question in a manner that poses fewer biosafety or biosecurity risks.
 Other measures may involve applying enhanced biosafety or biosecurity measures, evaluating the effectiveness of extant medical countermeasures prior to proceeding with particular studies, or establishing a more frequent schedule of DURC reviews to more closely monitor the research as it evolves.
-It is also expected that a communication plan is established to ensure that DURC is communicated in a responsible manner.
-Federal funding agencies can provide advice and guidance on responsible communication, but recommendations on how to communicate research typically are not binding; ultimately, investigators and journal editors decide on how to communicate the research.
+It is also expected that a communication plan will be established to ensure that DURC is communicated in a responsible manner.
+Federal funding agencies can provide advice and guidance on responsible communication, but recommendations on how to communicate the research.